rharish101/mnist-gan/README.md

 Training logs are by default stored inside an ISO 8601 timestamp named subdirectory, which is stored in a parent directory (as given by the `--log-dir` argument).
 By default, this directory is `logs/classifier` for classifier, and `logs/gan` for the GAN.

-Copies of the CLI arguments are saved as a YAML file in both the model checkpoint directory and the timestamped log directory.
+The hyper-parameter config is saved as a YAML file in both the model checkpoint directory and the timestamped log directory.
 For the classifier, it is named `config-cls.yaml`, and for the GAN, it is named `config-gan.yaml`.

 #### Multi-GPU Training